keptn-workshops/getting-started/04_Automatic_remediation/README.md

 **Introduction to Autonomous Cloud with Keptn** workshop given @[Dynatrace Perform 2020](https://https://www.dynatrace.com/perform-vegas//)

-In the previous lab, we have learned how Keptn can be used for continuous delivery including quality gates.
+In the previous lab, you have learned how Keptn can be used for continuous delivery including quality gates.
 However, even a deployed service can have issues that only arise in production.
 For example, an unhealty state of the service can be caused by untested parts of the microservice that have issues, an overload, or a wrong configuration.

 # Exercise 4: Self-healing in action

-In this exercise, we use the deployed Simplenode service, which passed the quality gates.
+In this exercise, you use the deployed Simplenode service, which passed the quality gates.
 However, this version of the Simplenode service has a hidden flag that causes the service to fail frequently while it is in production.
 Dynatrace will detect this problem and will send a problem event to Keptn.
-Using predefined remediation actions, we can tell Keptn how to automatically remediate problems of certain problem types.
+Using predefined remediation actions, you can tell Keptn how to automatically remediate problems of certain problem types.
-By this, we can implement a self-healing mechanism for our Simplenode service.
+By this, you can implement a self-healing mechanism for the Simplenode service.

 ## Configure Remediation Actions